 Maintenance

 It’s no secret that timber needs more maintenance than brick.
-You will need to paint your weatherboard home ever 10-15 years to keep it looking its best.
+You will need to paint your weatherboard home every 10-15 years to keep it looking its best.
 Timber expands and contracts with normal changes in humidity and temperature, these constant fluctuations can cause the paint to chip and crack.
 Mildew can also build up on the weatherboard exterior and needs to be regularly washed off with a high-pressure hose.
 Re-stumping is also another common maintenance requirement.

 Heating and cooling